SAP-samples/teched2025-IN165/exercises/ex1/README.md

 ![Pic 1](../../images/ex1-1.png)

-Check out the different areas in the Advanced Event Mesh cockpit , representing the different categories of services AEM offers
+Check out the different areas in the <b>Advanced Event Mesh cockpit</b> , representing the different categories of services AEM offers

 - <b>Mission Control</b>: Mission Control makes it easy to deploy event brokers, create event meshes, and optimize and monitor the health/performance of an event-driven system.
 Mission Control is a section in the Cloud Console that permits you to access event brokers, visualize and manage your event broker services, and visualize and design event meshes.
 Mission Control has a Cluster Manager and Mesh Manager that permits you to create event broker services and manage your event mesh.